universalbri/YoutubeLiveChatToSpeech/README.md

-# YoutubeLiveChatToSpeech
+# Youtube Live Chat ToS peech

-Takes live chat for a specified video by ID and speaks it on a real time basis.
+This real simple script takes live chat for a specified video by ID and speaks it on a real time basis.

 Great for VR